4 Practical Business Exit Strategies: How to Exit a Business

 Determine the value of the business

-It’s important to work with a qualified appraiser or accountant to ensure that the business is accurately valued.
+Work with a qualified appraiser or accountant to ensure an accurate business valuation.

 Negotiate the sale